yusefnapora/m1-multimc-hack/README.md

 ### Clone or Download this repo

-Open a terminal (`/Applications/Terminal` if you're new to command line stuff).
+Open a terminal (it's in the `Utilities` folder inside of `Applications`, if you're new to command line stuff).

 To make it easy to follow along, we'll make a new directory called `Minecraft` in our home folder.
 If you'd rather put this repo somewhere else, that's fine - the location doesn't really matter.
+If you do put it somewhere else, remember to change the references to it in the commands below.

 The lines beginning with `#` below are comments and don't need to be entered, but it's fine to copy paste them in along with the rest.